swcarpentry/website/_posts/2018/03/2018-03-12-forlatinamerica.md

 - Paula Andrea Martínez, communicated with all the volunteers.
 - [Selene Fernández](https://twitter.com/SelFdz), who shared her translated version of Git.

-Volunteers of Software Carpentry and Carpentry of Data
+Volunteers of Software Carpentry and Data Carpentry

-- Sue McClatchy for helping us in the beginning with t[he open call for participation](https://software-carpentry.org/blog/2017/09/latin-am-lessons.html) in the translation of the lessons.
+- Sue McClatchy for helping us in the beginning with [the open call for participation](https://software-carpentry.org/blog/2017/09/latin-am-lessons.html) in the translation of the lessons.
 - Raniere Silva who helped us a lot with the style template
 - Paula Andrea Martínez and Rayna Harris co-organizing the Hackathons